Southeastern Public Interest Environmental Law Conference

 A committee will vet proposals for factors like relevance to the mission of the conference, clarity, and in the interest of presenting a broad selection of topics.

 The scope of topics covered at this conference includes any compelling topic that provides information that is useful to public interest environmental advocates.
 Academic researchers are encouraged to present on any findings or publications that would be useful to our movement’s work.
 Experienced conservationists are also encouraged to submit work, and as SPIEL is a place to bring together people across disciplines, team presentations by people from two or more fields are certainly encouraged!
 Examples of topics covered include impacts to aquatic ecosystems, air pollution, new research on forest ecology; public lands defense; mining; pipelines; imperiled species; agricultural policy; transportation policy; climate justice; environmental justice; and hot litigation topics.
+Check out the 2024 SPIEL Schedule for examples of successful proposals.

 SPIEL provides flexibility of presentation formats, including lecture/discussion, roundtables, hands-on workshops both indoors and out.